SnehalDnyane/AI-Retail-Analytics-Dashboard/README.md

 # What This Project Does

-The dashboard allows users to:
-- Monitor retail sales performance
-- Analyze revenue trends
-- Forecast future sales using ARIMA and LSTM models
-- Identify customer segments
-- Generate product recommendations
-- Visualize business KPIs through interactive charts

-The system converts raw retail datasets into actionable business insights.
+The dashboard allows users to monitor retail sales performance, analyze revenue trends, forecast future sales using ARIMA and LSTM models, identify customer segments, and generate product recommendations.
+It converts raw retail datasets into actionable business insights through interactive charts, analytics modules, and machine learning-based forecasting systems.

 # Features

-Interactive multi-page analytics dashboard
-Revenue and sales trend analysis
-Monthly and daily sales visualization
-ARIMA and LSTM-based revenue forecasting
-Customer segmentation analysis
-Product recommendation system
-Market basket analysis using Apriori algorithm Business KPI tracking
-Responsive dashboard UI
-Backend API integration using Flask
+The dashboard includes multiple analytics modules designed to provide meaningful retail business insights.
+It provides revenue and sales trend analysis through monthly and daily visualizations.
+The forecasting module uses ARIMA and LSTM models to predict future revenue trends and compare historical and forecasted performance.
+The customer segmentation module analyzes customer groups and purchasing behavior, while the recommendation system provides product recommendations using Random Forest and Apriori algorithms.
+The platform also includes KPI tracking, business insights, and responsive dashboard visualizations for better decision-making.

 # Dashboard Modules

-Overview
-Displays:
-Total revenue
-Total transactions
-Average sales value
-Top-performing category
-Business health score
-Revenue distribution charts

-Sales Trends
-Provides:
-Monthly sales trends
-Daily revenue analysis
-Category-wise performance tracking
-Historical trend comparison

-Forecasting
-Includes:
-Historical vs forecasted revenue
-ARIMA predictions
-LSTM predictions
-Confidence interval visualization
-Model performance comparison

-Customer Segmentation
-Shows:
-Customer segment distribution
-Demographic analysis
-Spending behavior patterns
-Segment-based business insights

-Product Recommendations
-Provides:
-Frequently purchased products
-Recommendation patterns
-Association rule analysis
-Recommendation confidence metrics

-Business Insights
-Contains:
-Retail performance indicators
-Business recommendations
-Strategic insights
-Category analysis
+The Overview section displays important business KPIs such as total revenue, total transactions, average sales value, top-performing categories, revenue distribution, and business health indicators.
+The Sales Trends section provides monthly and daily sales analysis with historical trend comparisons and category-wise performance tracking.

+The Forecasting section visualizes historical and future revenue predictions using ARIMA and LSTM models along with confidence intervals and model performance comparisons.
+The Customer Segmentation section presents customer distribution, demographic analysis, and spending behavior insights.
+The Product Recommendations section displays frequently purchased products, recommendation patterns, and association rule analysis.
+The Business Insights section provides retail performance indicators, strategic recommendations, and overall business analysis.

 # Technologies Used

-Frontend
-React
-TypeScript
-Vite
-Tailwind CSS
-Recharts
-React Router

-Backend
-Python
-Flask
-Flask-CORS
-Pandas

-Machine Learning & Analytics
-ARIMA Forecasting
-LSTM Forecasting
-Random Forest Recommendation System
-Apriori Algorithm

-Version Control
-Git
-GitHub
+The frontend of the project was developed using React, TypeScript, Vite, Tailwind CSS, Recharts, and React Router.
+The backend was built using Python, Flask, Flask-CORS, and Pandas for API development and dataset handling.
+Machine learning and analytics components include ARIMA forecasting, LSTM forecasting, Random Forest recommendation systems, and Apriori association rule mining.
+Git and GitHub were used for version control and project management.

 # Project Structure
 AI-Retail-Analytics-Dashboard/